Ford Mondeo Hybrid performance, top speed, engine

 - 2MPG & CO2 emissionsThe Ford Mondeo Hybrid's economy and emissions are nothing special, but it does make some sense as a company car

-- 4Engines, drive & performance - currently readingThe Ford Mondeo is quiet at low speeds but noisy on motorways
+- 4Performance, engine & drive - currently readingThe Ford Mondeo is quiet at low speeds but noisy on motorways